7-Day RV Camping Trip Along Highway 101

 Rates still favor off-peak renters, but otherwise the equation has tipped.
-This time, when we checked the Oregon parks reservation website a few months before our October trip, many RV campsites were already booked for our dates, from September’s end into October’s first week.
+This time, when we checked with the Oregon parks a few months before our October trip, many RV campsites were already booked for our dates, from September’s end into October’s first week.
 Full campgrounds were rarer midweek, but other RVers echoed the need to book ahead.

 “Reservations are my No. 1 tip,” says Rob Greenwood.
 “We learned our lesson.”

 We met Rob and his wife, Mary, at Beachside State Recreation Site near Waldport as they sat in beach chairs edging sun-warmed sand and tried to calm their cat, Betsy, who was unaccustomed to surf.
 They were park-hopping to California.

 We traded tips on herding cats, because we had brought along our two felines, Galley Cat and Bosun.
 The whiskered friends contentedly curled up on the bed as we drove our 25-foot RV and were welcome knee-warmers on chilly nights.
 We rented from Cruise America, which welcomes pets at no extra cost as long as the motor home is clean and free of pet hair when returned.

 The Greenwoods tucked Betsy into a cat backpack when they shopped in Cannon Beach.
 We leashed ours and let them nose about campsites while they tried to munch ferns.